Chimajunior/Portfolio/README.md

 This is a modern and responsive developer portfolio built using **React** and **Vite**.
 It showcases personal projects, skills, and contact information with a clean UI and smooth performance.

-> Fast, minimal, and developer-friendly — perfect for showcasing your work!

 ---